frozeman/book-building-single-page-web-apps-with-meteor/README.md

 Description
 ===========

-Chapter 8
+Chapter 9
 ---------
-This chapters examples contains the app with deny and allow rules, as well as a method to add new posts.
+This chapters examples contains the app with the reactive timer example.

 Make the example work